 - Clearly state the conditions and any restrictions or limitations of the offer

-- Attempt to trick or mislead shoppers
+- Attempt to trick or mislead customers

 - Keep additional fees hidden until checkout

 Promotions must be redeemable without unspecified additional user requirements.
-Deals where merchants impose requirements not included in titles in order to redeem are not permissible.
+Deals where retailers impose requirements not included in titles in order to redeem are not permissible.
 Unacceptable additional requirements include, but are not limited to: